 Proper Pocket Size

-Another reason that the animal may chew is due to excess pressure from an implant placed in a subcutaneous pocket that is too small.
-If the implant does not fit easily in the pocket, the skin stretches across the contours of the transmitter.
-This can lead to animal irritation and chewing or skin necrosis and implant exposure.
-To avoid this, ensure the subcutaneous pocket being made is large enough to comfortably accommodate the transmitter.
-If the pocket appears too large and there is concern over implant migration, a purse-string suture may be placed in the tissue to minimize excess space.
+Ensuring proper pocket size when implanting devices subcutaneously will help prevent animal discomfort.
+If the device does not fit easily in the pocket, it will cause the skin to stretch in order to fit the device.
+This can lead to skin irritation, scratching, chewing or even skin necrosis at the device location.
+To avoid this, ensure the subcutaneous device pocket is large enough to comfortably accommodate the implant.
+If the pocket appears too large or there is concern about implant migration, the pocket may be closed by suturing the subcutaneous space.

 Infection Prevention

-If you have further questions regarding this situation, please contact Technical Support.
+If you have further questions, please contact Technical Support.

 Comments